-A large part of your curriculum will be compulsory (you have to do it by law): English Language, English Literature, Mathematics, Science, Philosophy Religion and Ethics, and Core PE are studied by all students.
+A large part of your curriculum will be compulsory: English Language, English Literature, Mathematics, Science, Philosophy Religion and Ethics, and Core PE are studied by all students.
 Some students will also need to make choices from Language and Humanities subjects, however, there is also an element of choice for you to think about other subjects you would like to take.
 The Options Evening and options booklet are part of the process to help you make sensible and considered decisions.